AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/instance_segmentation/01.png">

-**The General Instance Segmentation Pipeline includes a** **Object Detection** **module.
+<b>The General Instance Segmentation Pipeline includes a</b> <b>Object Detection</b> <b>module.
 If you prioritize model precision, choose a model with higher precision.
 If you prioritize inference speed, choose a model with faster inference.
-If you prioritize model storage size, choose a model with a smaller storage size.**
+If you prioritize model storage size, choose a model with a smaller storage size.</b>

 <details>
    <summary> 👉Model List Details</summary>